Everything You Need To Know About Short Term Health Insurance Under the Affordable Care Act

 Why Get Short Term Health Insurance?

 Short term health insurance is a good choice for people who are in between coverage options, are exempt from the mandate to buy insurance, or want catastrophic health coverage outside of open enrollment.
-Although it doesn’t protect you from the fee for being without health insurance, it does protect you from facing a medical catastrophe without insurance.
-Medical costs can easily cost you more than the fee for lacking minimal essential coverage.
+Although it doesn’t offer all the perks of comprehensive coverage, it does protect you from facing a medical catastrophe without insurance.
+Out of pocket medical costs can easily cost you more than the cost of a short term plan’s premium.